jstev/virtuemart2-module/README.md

 Create a separate tax rule to use for your invoice fee.
 In VirtueMart admin, go to the Products and Taxes & Calculation rules.
 Add a new rule with the following: "Vat tax per product", "+%", <your vat rate>.
 Then go to Shop -> Payment methods, and for your SveaWebPay Invoice payment method instances set the "Tax" setting to use this vat rule.
 The Discount vat should now be correct on checkout.

-### Release history

-* 2.0.0   (20140120) Module rewritten to make use of the SveaWebPay PHP Integration package and increase compatibility with third part modules and plugins.